s10r-de/ac-toolbox/README.md

 - `ac-py-api` - an AC Client API written in Python
 - `ac-backup` - some Python scripts, using the `ac-py-api` to dump data from AC into JSON files
 - `ac-to-html` - generate static HTML files from `ac-backup` JSON files
-- `ac-backup-provider` - a web-based download server provide the static HTML files, including the related JSON files and attachments, used by the partners oto download backup files
+- `ac-backup-provider` - a web-based download server provide the static HTML files, including the related JSON files and attachments, used by the partners to download backup files

 ## Safety Warning!